 While Lockhart’s advertises a matte finish, I’d say it’s more of a natural finish.
 Sometimes if I want just the slightest hint of shine, I’ll cocktail some Lockhart’s in with my Claymation.
 Lockhart’s feels a bit thinner than your average clay, but the hold is strong, and it works especially well when my hair has gotten quite long on top.

 Because this clay is made from bentonite, beeswax, and petroleum, it gives you all the benefits of a pomade, a clay, and a wax – that is to say you get the hold, the matte (just shy of natural) finish, and the texture.
 The only downside is that it can be a bit tough to wash out.

-A combination clay and sea salt spray, this liquified clay offers a compromise of both: Not as much hold as a regular clay, stiffer than a sea salt spray.
+A lightweight clay spray, this liquified clay offers strong hold with a textured finish for a worked through look.
 LPT: Spray it into your hand instead of around your head to avoid getting weird white dots all over your wall that takes you weeks to figure out what they are.

 Best for: Short hair; natural shine, medium hold

 Wax styling products are usually made with beeswax or some other type of natural wax like carnauba (the stuff in shoe polish), resulting in what we call a “natural” shine: your hair won’t look wet, but it’s not a matte finish either.
 Waxes are lightweight, but they can gum up easily, so it’s best to use them with short hair.
 Waxes tend to offer minimal hold (despite many of them advertising a high hold), and do a better job adding texture and body than actually keeping a hairstyle in place all day long.